 An infectious, drug-resistant fungus that kills about half of the people it infects is spreading around the globe, including the United States.

-The Centers for Disease Control and Prevention (CDC) reports that there are more than 587 cases confirmed in the U.S. of the serious and sometimes deadly fungal infection Candida auris.
+The Centers for Disease Control and Prevention (CDC) reports that there are 685 cases confirmed in the U.S. of the serious and sometimes deadly fungal infection Candida auris.
 The infection is often spread in health care settings.

 The CDC has called it "a serious global health threat" and has added it to a list of now three urgent antibiotic-resistant threats.

 Most C. auris cases in the U.S. have been detected in the New York City area, New Jersey and the Chicago area, but cases have been confirmed in 12 states.